By MIKE NORTON

 Heck, I can browse for hours.
 And if I’m not browsing in a bookstore, the chances are pretty good that I’ll be in one of Traverse City’s many antique shops.

 Hey, some people love to follow the latest fashions and find the newest items in the marketplace.
 I’m one of those guys who think that most things get better with age.
 (It’s certainly been true with me!)
-Fortunately, TC and its environs are the perfect place to browse for cool old stuff.
+Fortunately, TC and its environs are the perfect places to browse for cool old stuff.

 Consider Wilson Antiques, which calls itself an “antique mall,” but is actually more like an antique department store.
 Located on Union Street between Front and State in a huge turn-of-the-century building that once housed a furniture store, it has four entire floors of antiques and collectibles – from old coins and toys to vintage sporting goods and tools.
 (Tip: the top floor of the store can only be reached by elevator – it’s like a secret lair!)